derlangeblonde/priobaer/README.md

 Important TODOs
 - respect priorities in the solving algorithm.
 - improve ui/ux for web-component that let's a user managa priorities - it currently is in a barely usable proof-of-concept state.
+- tests regarding db-removal are a bit brittle.
+I think that is because of an inapropriate mechanism to mock time.
+Anyhow, it should be fixed.

+Long-Term TODOs
+- implement a keep-alive mechanism for sessions/dbs, so that they could be used for an aribitrary time span.